 But Agile isn’t Always Enough

 To say Agile alone is enough to help marketers create better campaigns, is of course, wishful thinking.
-The practice still requires top-notch creative minds and above that, creative direction that can sculpt a persuasive message out of raw ideas.
+There are some common Agile problems — the practice still requires top-notch creative minds and above that, creative direction that can sculpt a persuasive message out of raw ideas.
 Standing out from the crowd also requires fearless leadership that is bold enough to take chances and catch the attention of fickle audiences.

 But more so than ever, marketers must be lightning fast in creating and delivering targeted messages to meet consumers where they are.
 And Agile can be a crucial component to making this a reality.

 Read More: The Effect of Agile on Marketing Teams